Why Do People Claim that Nuclear Power is a Low-Carbon Source of Energy?

 Also not counted in most discussions is the fact that nuclear reactors discharge tremendous amounts of heat directly into the environment.
 After all – as any nuclear engineer will tell you – a nuclear reactor is really just a fancy way to boil water.

-The Bulletin of the Atomic Scientists noted
+The Bulletin of the Atomic Scientists noted in 1971:

 In terms of thermal efficiency, current nuclear reactors are even worse off than the coal plants.
 Against the 50 per cent loss of heat in the newest coal plants, as much as 70 per cent of the heat is lost from nuclear plants.
 This means that thermal pollution can be even more severe ….

-Indeed, the Nuclear Information and Resource Service claims
+Indeed, the Nuclear Information and Resource Service claims:

 It has been estimated that every nuclear reactor daily releases thermal energy –heat– that is in excess of the heat released by the detonation of a 15 kiloton nuclear bomb blast.

 It doesn’t make too much sense to dump massive amounts of heat into the environment … in the name of fighting global warming.

 The German Example

-A special issue of the Bulletin of the Atomic Scientists, published by SAGE, “The German Nuclear Exit,” shows that the nuclear shutdown and an accompanying move toward renewable energy are already yielding measurable economic and environmental benefits, with one top expert calling the German phase-out a probable game-changer for the nuclear industry worldwide
+A special issue of the Bulletin of the Atomic Scientists, published by SAGE, “The German Nuclear Exit,” shows that the nuclear shutdown and an accompanying move toward renewable energy are already yielding measurable economic and environmental benefits, with one top expert calling the German phase-out a probable game-changer for the nuclear industry worldwide.

 Freie Universität Berlin politics professor Miranda Schreurs says the nuclear phase-out and accompanying shift to renewable energy have brought financial benefits to farmers, investors, and small business;